 Life is really unpredictable, and in the end nothing makes sense, nothing was as linear as we once believed it to be.
 The whole path dissolves.
 The need to know dissolves.
 And the whole movement of seeking is revealed to be a very small loop.

 I seem to enjoy laying out and describing the over-arching mechanisms at play now that the tunnel vision of seeking has burst.
 I enjoy supporting other’s on their unique journey and being a sort of guide or reflection for them.

 I prefer gentle healing, strengthening the body’s capacity to soothe itself while talking through the hurt of the past.
 All the while knowing on some level that none of it is actually solid and real.
 This is a full embrace of all the colors of life, the human experience doesn’t need to be rejected, in fact, in the end all of it is embraced one way or another.
 Either willingly or through kicking and screaming.
 A heck of a lot of that happened here but that too was needed to see the futility of the fight.

 Much love, Suzanne

 In my past career, I was an artist and designer.
 During this time, the longing for freedom intensified and I followed what felt most true in every given moment.
-Currently, I’m really enjoying 1:1 sessions and patreon group meetings, I simply meet others where they are and intuition takes the lead.
-Some techniques, practices and advice may be offered if it feels relevant.
-I am open to discussing anything from self-help, the spiritual path, the radical message, etc. I don’t really see a distinction anymore.
-Nothing is off limits.
+Currently, I’m enjoying 1:1 sessions and patreon group meetings.

 The Yoga Institute || 900-hr Yoga Teacher Training || Mumbai, India || 2019